princekham/MQTT-SERVER/README.md

 - The name server IP was 172.26.1.1

 - Then I installed node red and mqtt on my raspberry pi by referring to https://www.makeuseof.com/install-mqtt-server-node-red-raspberry-pi-home-automation/
+- To ssh into my raspberry pi, I had to give SSH permission in the Raspberry PI's Perferrence